Prevention is the best medicine. Keep a healthy workplace environment for your employees with on-site clinics for flu shots.

-A convenient, affordable and effective way to keep your staff and workplace a healthy environment is to arrange for on-site flu shots.
+A convenient, affordable and effective way to make your workplace a healthy environment is to arrange for on-site flu shots.
 For this purpose, Ohana Care Registered Nurses can come to your place of business.
-And, they will administer flu shots to employees during their working hours.
-Most importantly, there are many benefits to this program.
-For example, saving on sick days by decreasing the spread of inner-office flu.
-In addition, it helps to protect those with auto-immune diseases and those that cannot get the vaccination.
+As a registered healthcare provider, we will administer flu shots to employees during their working hours.

 Your company will determine who is eligible to obtain the flu vaccine.
 In addition, we strongly recommend an internal sign-up sheet.